About the APJCC

 The Addison-Penzak Jewish Community Center of Silicon Valley welcomes everyone to create a strong community and fosters the well-being of all people through connection with Jewish values and traditions.

-The Addison-Penzak Jewish Community Center of Silicon Valley is a 501(c)(3) nonprofit corporation, tax ID number 94-2222989.
-Donations to the JCC are tax-deductible to the extent allowed by law.
+The Addison-Penzak Jewish Community Center is a program of Jewish Silicon Valley, a 501(c)(3) nonprofit corporation, tax ID number 94-2222989.
+Donations are tax-deductible to the extent allowed by law.

 Please note: In February 2021, the APJCC merged with Jewish Federation of Silicon Valley to form a new entity, Jewish Silicon Valley.
 The APJCC’s tax ID number, 94-2222989, is now the tax ID number of Jewish Silicon Valley.

 For the Jewish Silicon Valley board of directors list and more information, please see the Jewish Silicon Valley website.